 The MEPI program responds to needs and emerging opportunities for citizens and organizations that target two core objectives.

 - Professionalize civil society organizations and build their organizational and communication capacity to connect effectively with decision makers and/or citizens.
+Provide opportunities for regional networking, collaboration, and information sharing.

 - Strengthen civil society’s ability to act as a credible mediator between governments and citizens, and channel citizens’ concerns in an effective manner.